egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

-## Quick Start - Fedora 17 "Beefy Miracle"
+## Quick Start - Fedora 17 "Beefy Miracle" / Fedora 18 "Spherical Cow" on VirtualBox

 1. System requirements: You'll need a Windows, Macintosh or Linux desktop/laptop with at least 3 GB of RAM.
 You will also need reliable wall power and a reliable Internet connection.
 1. Download and install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads).